twolfson/grunt-init-python/test/expected_files/unlicense/README.rst

 Unlicense
 ---------
-As of Oct 14 2013, Todd Wolfson has released this repository and its contents to the public domain.
+As of <%= grunt.template.today('mmm dd yyyy') %>, Todd Wolfson has released this repository and its contents to the public domain.

 It has been released under the `UNLICENSE`_.